itsWill/Blog/app/articles/writing_a_compiler.md

 #### **Code Generation**

 After a program is checked and is valid the compiler will traverse the ast generating the *target* code.
-The target code is just what language the compiler compiles too, wether that's C or assembly, or any other representation like a QR Code, or even a picture like the [insert language here].
+The target code is just what language the compiler compiles too, whether that's C or assembly, or any other representation like a QR Code, or even a picture like the [piet](https://en.wikipedia.org/wiki/Esoteric_programming_language#Piet) programming language.
 In this case our target code is javascript.

 ### Setup